 The course descriptions provided here are for informational purposes only.
 The university catalog supersedes any information contained here.
-If you have questions about prerequisites, co-requisites, or course substitutions, please contact Dr. Hensley.
+If you have questions about prerequisites, co-requisites, or course substitutions, please contact Dr. Taylor.
 A blank preregistration schedule is available for students and advisors.

 1011 Freshman Research Experience